Jailbreek/JFrame-Login/README.md

 # JFrame-Login
+Using Eclipse
-JFrame Login with file.txt as the database
+JFrame Login with Hashed Password & file.txt as the database